Eth-H/ResourceSummaries/guides/unix/info/networking/practical/network_config.md

     //get fresh ip
         sudo dhclient

+# arp cache
+    not persistent between reboots
+    if packet sent to dest not in arp boadcast frame containing arp req packet asking for dest mac adds the ip to mac mapping to the arp cache and then proceeds with sending the packet

+    check local arp cache
+        arp
+        ip neighbour show

 # Network Manager
     NetworkManager daemon to configures networks automatically
     get network hardware information, search for conns to wireless/wired and activate